 - Leadership team.
 Your executive team is indicative of your priorities, especially if you are a young upstart.
 Based on our experience, it’s important to have medical professionals – doctors or nurses – on your leadership team.
 They are on the front lines with patients and deserve a voice at the decision-making table.
 If not, it appears that you’re focused on revenue over quality care.

 - Communication alignment.
 As part of our discovery, we’re always curious to hear how each member of your leadership team articulates your mission, vision and values.
 If everyone provides a vastly different response, something is off.

 - Strategic plan.
-Many behavioral health organizations outline key business goals and objectives in three to five-year plans.
+Many finance organizations outline key business goals and objectives in three to five-year plans.
 This is a crucial roadmap, but many employees are blind to the plan’s goals and objectives or it’s extremely outdated.
 An internal communication strategy needs to be implemented in order for a strategic plan to be truly effective.
 Working with an executive for financial advisor can help you assess your situation and develop a plan for making changes.

 - Intake impressions.
 Your intake protocol is your first impression – one that determines if a patient or client follows through or moves on to a competitor.
 Elevate your brand health with a welcoming intake protocol for friendly, helpful call representatives and front desk staff.